cloudmesh-community/book/chapters/in/ai-rest.md

 ```

-Next, we create an OpenAPI specification which invokes the above module
+Next, we create an OpenAPI specification which will be read to
-and takes the input image name as an inline parameter.
+invoke the API.
+Here we give the input image name as an inline parameter.
 The OpenAPI yaml file `gcv.yaml` is as follows:

 ```python